jamescherti/compile-angel.el/README.md

 (setq native-comp-deferred-compilation t) ; Deprecated in Emacs > 29.1
 ```

-Additionally, ensure that native compilation is enabled.
+Additionally, ensure that native compilation is enabled:

-(This should return t: `(native-comp-available-p)`.)
+This should return t: `(native-comp-available-p)`

 ## Installation